 National experts in the fields of math education, mathematics, early childhood education, and gifted education for Grades K, 1, and 2 wrote units.
-These geometry and measurement units replaced similar units from the regular curriculum for the intervention group during field testing.

 Overview of Objectives of the K-2 Curriculum Units

 - Interpret and describe the physical world with geometric ideas using corresponding vocabulary

 - Use basic shapes and spatial reasoning to model objects in the physical environment